homermultitext/dashboards/README.md

 ### Starting from the command line

-The following list tells you the path to each dashboard and the port it expects to run on.
+The following list of "Available Dashboards" tells you the path to each dashboard and the port it expects to run on.
 You can start the dashboard with:

 `julia --project="DASHBOARD_DIRECTORY" FULL_PATH/TO/DASHBOARD`